-When a child or teenager is involved with the criminal justice system, the entire family may be experiencing a crisis.
-The Arlington Police Department’s Youth and Family Specialist is a licensed social worker who provides services to youth and their parents when a child/adolescent is involved with the department whether that involvement is as a victim, as suspect, or because the family has called the police for help with a developing problem that has not yet become criminal.
-She helps families develop workable action plans and makes sure they are aware of the full range of options and services in the community that may help with the crisis and with strengthening the family.
+The Arlington Police Department’s Youth and Family Specialist is a licensed professional who provides services to youth and their parents when a child/adolescent is involved with the department whether that involvement is as a victim, as suspect, or because the family has called the police for help with a developing problem that has not yet become criminal.
 The Youth and Family Specialist is in the office from 8 a.m. to 5 p.m.
 Monday through Friday.

 Hours of Operation

 The Victim Services office operates from 6 a.m. to 2 a.m.
 7 days a week.Victim Services personnel are also available for call out 24 hours a day at the request of patrol officers or investigators

 - 817-459-5339 (Main)

 The Arlington Police Department’s Victim Services Program is currently seeking volunteers to assist victims of violent crime.If you are interested in gaining valuable experience while serving victims in our community, please contact 817-459-5339.Volunteers must complete an interview process and background/criminal history check, including a polygraph, prior to acceptance.

 Texas Crime Victims’ Rights